marcospgp/steamworksnt/README.md

 ## Setting up

 1. For development only, place a `steam_appid.txt` file at the root of the Unity project.
 It should contain the game's steam app ID (commonly `480` for testing, representing the game Spacewar).
 Remember not to ship this file in distribution builds.
-2. Create an empty "NetworkManager" object in the scene and add the "NetworkManager" component to it.
+2. Add the `NetworkManager` component to an object in your Unity scene (typically left empty and also called `NetworkManager`.
 3. Place other components as needed (TODO: more docs).

 ## Folder structure